barretodaniel/random-flickr-image/README.md

 # RandomFlickrImage

-A React component that shows a random image form flickr every X seconds using the [flicker api](https://www.flickr.com/services/api/).
+A React component that shows a random image from flickr every X seconds using the [flicker api](https://www.flickr.com/services/api/).

 ## Setup

 Make sure you have the latest versions of Node.js and npm installed.

-Install all the the dependencies:
+Install all the the dependencies with npm:

 ```
 npm install